Sumner Locke Elliott: World War II

 Elliott became an actor and writer with the Doris Fitton's The Independent Theatre Ltd. He was drafted into the Australian Army in 1942 but was not posted overseas, working as a clerk in Australia.
 He used those experiences as the inspiration for his controversial play, Rusty Bugles.
 In October 1948, it achieved the notoriety of being closed down for obscenity by the New South Wales Chief Secretary's Office.
-However, the place of Rusty Bugles in the history of Australian theatre rests on much more than its notoriety for being banned, and popularity of the production meant that it subsequently toured extensively throughout Australia.

-"Mac" is a memorable character and, in the first production, Frank O'Donnell transformed audiences' understanding of the typical Australian "bludger" or "scrounger".
-To the men in his unit, he appeared a winner even when he was losing but, with the discovery of his wife's infidelity, his fragility becomes apparent.

 Television

-Elliott moved to the United States in 1948, where he ranked in the pantheon of leading playwrights during the Golden Age of live television dramas, writing more than 30 original plays and numerous adaptations for such shows as The Philco Television Playhouse, Kraft Television Theatre, Studio One and Playhouse 90.
+Elliott moved to the United States in 1948, writing more than 30 original plays and numerous adaptations for such shows as The Philco Television Playhouse, Kraft Television Theatre, Studio One and Playhouse 90.
 He also wrote a play, Buy Me Blue Ribbons, which had a short run on Broadway.

 In 1955, he obtained United States citizenship and did not return to Australia until 1974.
 His TV play The Grey Nurse Said Nothing aired on TV in the US and Australia.

 Books

-Elliott's best known novel, Careful, He Might Hear You, won the 1963 Miles Franklin Award and was turned into a film in 1983.
+Elliott's novel, Careful, He Might Hear You, won the 1963 Miles Franklin Award and was turned into a film in 1983.

 Personal life

-As a gay man during a time when this was socially disapproved of, Elliott was uncomfortable with his sexuality.
+As a gay man during a time when this was not socially approved, Elliott was uncomfortable with his sexuality.
 He kept it secret until nearly the end of his life before coming out in his book Fairyland.
 Because of these fears, Elliott had affairs but never had any stable relationships.